heavygee/hello-dalle-discordbot/README.md

 # <img src="https://github.com/heavygee/hello-dalle-discordbot/blob/main/readme_images/logo.png" alt="Logo" width="150" height="150"> Hello Dall-E Discord Bot

 This bot uses OpenAI's DALL-E to generate welcome images for new Discord members.
 It describes the user's avatar and generates an image based on a prompt.
+Additionally, for users without a profile pic, it will generate a profile pic based on their username and suggest the user adopt it.

 ## Features
 - Automatically welcome new members with a custom image.